transistorsoft/flutter_background_fetch/README.md

 import 'package:background_fetch/background_fetch.dart';

-// [Android-only] This "Headless Task" is run when the Android app
+// [Android-only] This "Headless Task" is run when the Android app is terminated with `enableHeadless: true`
+// Be sure to annotate your callback function to avoid issues in release mode on Flutter >= 3.3.0
+@pragma('vm:entry-point')
-// is terminated with enableHeadless: true void backgroundFetchHeadlessTask(HeadlessTask task) async {
+void backgroundFetchHeadlessTask(HeadlessTask task) async {
   String taskId = task.taskId;
   bool isTimeout = task.timeout;